moengage/inform-client-python/README.md

 # `inform-client-python`

-This Python Package helps you send notifications through [MoEngage Inform](https://www.moengage.com/blog/introducing-transactional-alerts-moengage-inform/), the smartest way to design &amp; deliver notifications.
+This Python Package helps you in sending notifications through [MoEngage Inform](https://www.moengage.com/blog/introducing-transactional-alerts-moengage-inform/), the smartest way to design &amp; deliver notifications.
 Deliver your transactional messages to any channel through one API.
 Currently Email and SMS channels are supported.

 APIs supported: